RossAlter/convection-and-infrasound/README.md

 # convection-and-infrasound

-This repository contains the following files that are associated with the Alter et al. manuscript that was submitted to JGR Atmospheres:
+This repository contains the following files that are associated with the Alter et al. manuscript "The influence of mesoscale atmospheric convection on local infrasound propagation", which has been accepted for publication in JGR Atmospheres:
 1) Scripts for configuring the WRF meteorological model for simulations, and
 2) Data to reproduce the figures in the manuscript.